Many failures on this object … CTB1

 I’m back with the Celestron C9 with the Hyperstar.
 Mostly because I like so much this setup, and because it is a fast one.
 No filter wheel with the Hyperstar, as the camera is in front of the Schmidt lens.
 So I dismounted my SHO filters from the filter wheel and I’m using the manual filter drawer.

 The object named CTB1 is something I have in mind for a long time.
 Very faint, very difficult to catch, very beautiful.
 Let’s start by a bit of history : it has been discovered by Mr George Abell (the guy has his own catalog) and was catalogued as a planetary nebula in 1955.
-Couple of years ago, he felt it could be a Supernova remnant instead and it was confirmed in 1968.
+Couple of years after, he felt it could be a Supernova remnant instead and it was confirmed in 1968.

 This object is big !
 And astrophotographers are spending tens of hours to catch it.
-It has a lot of Ha and a bit of O3 gases so I though that using the filter HaOIII only would be sufficient.
+It has a lot of Ha and a bit of O3 gases so I thought that using the filter HaOIII only would be sufficient.

 I prepared my setup, grass was incredibly wet so I felt I needed my anti-dew shield to protect the Schmidt lens … but I couldn't find the adaptor for 2.5mm power for the heater… so I thought that maybe it would work with only the shield without heating the lens : first big mistake.